alfonsograziano/tiny-agents/README.md

 # 🛠️ MCP Tool Runner

 This project is an AI-powered agent that connects to multiple MCP servers, uses available tools dynamically, and processes complex prompts intelligently using OpenAI's API.
+This repo has been inspired by Huggingface [Tiny Agents](https://huggingface.co/blog/tiny-agents)

 It can: